JaiWillems/celest/docs/source/guide/tutorials.rst

 #.
 Import and prepare time and position data,
 #.
 Specify ground locations, and
 #.
-Generate and save winows.
+Generate and save windows.

 The first step is to import and prepare the time and position data.
 This includes setting up the `Satellite` object that holds the necessary but not